How Does Psychotherapy Work? A Practical Guide

 What Neuroplasticity Actually Means

 Therapy literally changes the brain — and this isn't metaphor.
 Repeated new experiences create new neural pathways.
-A landmark APA meta-analysis confirmed that psychotherapy produces large effect sizes across conditions, comparable to or exceeding those of many medical treatments (Shedler, 2010).
+A landmark review in American Psychologist found that psychodynamic psychotherapy — the tradition TA grew from — produces effect sizes comparable to or exceeding those of many medical treatments, with benefits that grow after therapy ends (Shedler, 2010).
 When you practise sitting with anxiety rather than escaping it, you're building a new circuit.
 When you express a need and it's met, you're creating a new relational memory.
 When you tolerate discomfort without collapsing, you're expanding your window of tolerance.

 This is why consistency matters in therapy.
 One insight is powerful but rarely sufficient.
 Lasting change comes from repeated new experience — new ways of relating, new responses practised week after week until they become the default.
 The brain changes through experience, and therapy is a structured context for exactly that kind of experience.